Our portfolio includes some of the best lodges in Zambia, ranging from classic, luxury, and good value for you to explore.

 Stanley Safari Lodge is owned by the famous Zambian operator Robin Pope Safaris.
 Due to long stay deals when also using their safari camps, there is great value to be had when trips are kept within the one company.

 The River Club sits on the edge of Zambezi River, approximately 20 minutes’ drive upstream from Victoria Falls.
 It is one of the most expensive yet highest-quality lodges in the region.

 A little gem – just the place to relax away from the hustle and bustle of Victoria Falls!

-Tongabezi is the perfect luxury hideaway, yet it is still close enough to Victoria Falls for travellers to enjoy a wide range of activities at the world’s largest waterfall.
+Tongabezi is the perfect luxury hideaway, yet it’s close enough to Victoria Falls for travellers to enjoy a wide range of activities at the world’s largest waterfall.
 The accommodation includes options for honeymooners and families.

 Toka Leya has spectacular views – it is one of the most luxurious properties on the Zambian side of Victoria Falls.

 This fabulous little lodge offers comfortable accommodation in a beautiful setting, just over 20 kilometres from Victoria Falls.
 It’s also amazing value!

 Tangala House is ideal as part of a family safari; it sleeps up to 8 people and even has a children's playroom.

 Sussi & Chuma is situated near to the world-famous Victoria Falls and is set on a quiet bend of the Zambezi River within Mosi-oa-Tunya National Park.

 Located 39km upstream from the Livingstone side of Victoria Falls towards Chobe, Islands of Siankaba is the perfect getaway if you are looking to completely relax and get away from the crowds.